Back To Blog

 Savingforcollege.com consistently recognizes Ohio’s Direct 529 Plan as one of the best plans in the nation for both Ohio residents and non-Ohio residents.
 Ohio’s Direct 529 Plan is the only 529 college savings plans nationwide to earn a 5-Cap rating for both residents and non-residents from Savingforcollege.com, as of Aug.
 8, 2019.
 Ohio’s Direct 529 Savings Plan has received this recognition multiple times for the plan’s attractiveness for Ohio residents and non-residents across the nation.
 Ohio’s 529 Plan is also one of only three 529 plans to receive 5-Cap ratings for both performance and fees from Savingforcollege.com.

-For the last 30 years, Ohio’s 529 Plan has provided families across the nation flexible options and educational resources to invest for education expenses after high school.
+For the last 30 years, Ohio’s 529 Plan has provided families across the nation flexible options and educational resources to invest for higher education expenses after high school.
 Ohio 529 Plan can be used at any four-year college or university, two-year community college, trade or vocational school, and certificate program across the country that has a Federal School Code.
 Open your tax-advantaged Ohio’s 529 Plan today at CollegeAdvantage.com.
 Someday your child is going to college.
 Someday starts with Ohio’s 529 Plan.

 Posted on October 1, 2019